ClarkGH/smackhem/README.md

 As this is hosted publicly, it's a hobby project.

-It's been years of studying 3D.
-I still haven't pinned down what a quaternion is.
+It's been 5 years of studying 3D.
+I can now say I've "put a pin" on quaternions.

 ## Project layout